samuncle/clock/README.md

 # TODO
 * Implement a better mobile support
 * Implement all options (like enable/disable bloom, etc)
-* Improve performances and cross browser compatibility
+* Improve performances and old browser compatibility